Building Trustworthy AI

 • Societal and environmental wellbeing

 A.2 United States

-The National Institute for Standards and Technology (NIST), which performs work that often shapes policy in these technical areas, has been looking at AI trustworthiness.
+The National Institute for Standards and Technology (NIST) has been looking at AI trustworthiness.
 NIST is looking into how trust can be increased through the development and adoption of strong technical and non-technical standards in the areas of:

 It is expected that recommendations for policy in those areas will be made in due course.
 NIST notes that significant standards work is being done in many of these areas, but that these standards will need to be revised and updated as the technology advances.